-Participation in informed and cost-effective cooperative collection development and management:
+Participation in informed and cost-effective cooperative collection development and licensing:

-- Cost savings through cooperative collection programs and services, including favorable terms for purchase and licensing of major databases.
+- Cooperative collection programs and services, including favorable terms for purchase and licensing of major databases.

-- Individualized resource consultations available through CRL’s User Services Liaison
+- Individualized consultations on research materals available through CRL’s User Services Liaison

 - Participation in JSTOR, ICON, print archiving, and other CRL activities and partnerships.

-- Through their participation and support, CRL libraries make possible the long-term survival, integrity and accessibility of critical and unique documentation of the world's peoples, societies, and events.
+- CRL is a community of libraries committed to ensuring the survival, integrity and accessibility of critical and unique documentation of the world's peoples, societies, and events.